 Mark suffered a stroke in his early thirties.
 He initially experienced locked in syndrome and during this period his mother was appointed as his Deputy to manage his property and finances.

-He had always expressed a wish to be cared for in his own home, not in a care home.
+He had always expressed a wish to be cared for in his own home in North Wales, not in a care home.

 For many years, the Clinical Commissioning Group (CCG) had funded a substantial package of care at Mark’s home through NHS Continuing Healthcare.
 The arrangements broke down a year ago when two of his main carers went on maternity leave.